sulu/sulu/UPGRADE.md

 If you are using the 'default' template in the header and now change to the sulu-buttons 'save' and 'delete' the emitted events are now `sulu.toolbar.save` instead of `sulu.header.toolbar.save` and 'sulu.toolbar.delete' instead of `sulu.header.toolbar.delete`.

 #### Tabs
 The tabs can be configured with the 'url', 'data' and 'container' option.
-The 'option' fullControll' got removed.
+The option 'fullControll' got removed.
 You can get the same effect by passing data with no 'component'-property.
 For a complete overview on the current properties in the header-hook see the documentation: //TODO insert link to docu

 #### Toolbar